DanielSan-01/jot.com/README.md

 # jot.com

-The URL is the document."
+The URL is the document.
 No accounts, no login, no friction.